You can spread the cost of our course with Interest Free Credit on selected courses**.

 The extensive course materials have been developed by gardening experts and are clear and straightforward, so your studying is easy and enjoyable.
 As you complete each lesson, your tutor will promptly return your marked assignment with constructive feedback and guidance.
 (You can also contact your tutor or the support team for help at any point during your studies.)

-On successful completion you will be awarded an HCC Certificate.
-You also have the option to take exams for the nationally recognised RHS qualifications.
+On successful completion of your studies and the RHS exams you will be awarded the nationally recognised RHS qualification.

 We are proud of our friendly, caring ethos and aim to do all we can to help you succeed.